Philip Alvy – Division Director

 Seunghee Chang is a filmmaker who works between the US and South Korea, making films that experiment with and challenge the constructs of narrative fiction and documentary.
 His recent documentary, “The Beauty of Other Things,” which examines the Han River in South Korea as a site of grief and mourning, premiered in South Korea at the 77th Korean Psychological Association Annual Symposium, inaugurating a series of special symposiums focused on overcoming South Korea’s suicide crisis.
 While his films have screened and been awarded at many international film festivals, Seunghee is also the 2019 recipient of the Kwanjeong Scholarship.
 He holds an MFA from Northwestern University’s Documentary Media program.

-Francisco Bongarzone – Production Faculty
+Nick Karpinski – Production Faculty

 Josh Coverdale – Production Faculty